 And don’t let anyone tell you otherwise.
-A lot of times you’ll be standing there at a crossroads, wondering which path to choose, totally baffled.
+You’ll often be standing there at a crossroads, wondering which path to choose, totally baffled.
 Each road has its benefits.
-Plus it’s foggy.
+Plus, it’s foggy.
 You can barely see 20 yards in front of you.
-You can ask for my opinion or the opinions of friends, but ultimately you will have to choose which way you go and face the consequences of that choice alone.
+You can ask for my opinion or friends’ opinions, but ultimately you will have to choose which way you go and face the consequences of that choice alone.

 18. Don’t be afraid to use workarounds.

-19. Name calling was not acceptable when you were 5, and it’s still not acceptable after 25.
+19. Name-calling was not acceptable when you were 5, and it’s still not permitted after 25.

 If someone is calling you names, call them on it.

 I’m not going to be around forever.
 And I love you more than anyone else on this planet: a good thing to remember when you’re feeling sad, lonely, or lost, which you will feel from time to time.